 Family Foundation funding may not be the right fit for your nonprofit which could make approaching a family foundation a waste of your precious time.
 Like all things, developing personal relationships is a skill that takes practice and one that is not for everyone.
 Perhaps you might be more satisfied by some fast food (corporate funding), a quick trip to a food truck (crowd-funding), or a perfectly suitable meal in a cafeteria (government grants).
 Or you could cook your own meals (earned revenue).
 But it’s hard to argue with a nice home-cooked meal from a family who shares your vision for what the world might be.
 Families built the world we live in and families can fix it.
 Like I said, it may not be for you but there are over 50,000 family foundations in the United States and even more family-affiliated donor-advised funds, CRTs, CLATS, CRUTS, FRICS* and other piles of money.
 The total pile approaches one trillion dollars.

-To help the unfunded learn more about Foundations and how to receive an invitation to dinner we are currently in production of a new podcast called Open Door Philanthropy.
-On my series #WineGrants, I invited philanthropists to our booth and we offered them wine.
-On Open Door Philanthropy, I’ll be doing my best to get myself invited into the homes and offices of some of America’s most elite philanthropists.
-Stay tuned to see what they offer me and where I get invited next.
+To help the unfunded learn more about approaching Family Foundations and how to receive an invitation to dinner we produce a podcast called Open Door Philanthropy.
+On Open Door Philanthropy, we are invited into the homes and offices of some of America’s most elite philanthropists.
+Stay tuned to see what they offer me and where we get invited next.

 *Only one of these is made up.
 Can you spot the phony acronym?